OpenFreeEnergy/alchemiscale.org-site/content/opportunities/alchemiscale-2025/index.md

 ### operations

-In addition to the other areas above, there are more "boring" areas that could greatly improve **alchemiscale**'s operations model.
+In addition to the other areas detailed above, there are several key areas that could significantly enhance **alchemiscale**'s operations model.

 #### tooling for performing data model migrations

 **alchemiscale** is an *execution system*, not an *archival system*, and this distinction loosely encodes our guarantees to users on result retrievability as the data models **alchemiscale** depends on evolve.
 We currently have very little if any migration machinery in place for transitioning data models in an existing **alchemiscale** instance to new versions featured in e.g. [**openfe**](https://github.com/OpenFreeEnergy/openfe) or [**feflow**](https://github.com/OpenFreeEnergy/feflow).

 We should formalize the boundaries of our guarantees around support for data model updates in **alchemiscale** itself and common packages deployed with it, then build a framework for updating data models on deployed systems in compliance with those guarantees.

 #### admin client/API for remote user management